ably77/gehc-gateway-poc-runbook/README.md

             number: 8000
 EOF
 ```

 Now you should be able to access the `/anything` endpoint.

-With route table delegation, an admin team can delegate a specified Host domain to application teams that may only manage a particular path such as `/get` or `/anything` in the example above

 ## [Lab 17 - Apply ExtAuth to delegated routes](#Lab-17)
 Now that we have delegated the `/get` and `/anything` endpoints to two separate route tables each "team" can configure their own ExtAuth policy relative to their application endpoint